Susan Gay Wemette, PhD | Co-Founder, Co-Executive Director

 As a Visiting Instructor in English at Florida Atlantic University, Cora has taught literature, creative writing, and first-year writing to university students.
 She has served as the Cultural and Educational Projects Director for 3-Way Split, a multi-country business, arts, and education collaboration, and she has presented on her work in such venues as the Modern Language Association’s International Symposium in Lisbon, Portugal; the Hawaii International Conference on Arts and Humanities in Honolulu; the Italy in Transit Symposium hosted by FAU and the Consolato Generale d’Italia, Miami; Florida Atlantic University’s Global Education Conference; and the 3-Way Split International Forum in Southend-on-Sea, England.
 Her academic and instructional writing have been published online and in traditional print, as well.

 As a creative writer, Cora has been the recipient of the Frank and Courtney Brogan Award for Fiction for her short story “The Mermaid.”
 As a theatrical composer and lyricist, she was awarded a number of production grants from the Broward Cultural Division for her children’s musicals, which have been produced in theatres in Florida and New York.

-Cora’s personal background is as international as her professional experience: raised in a family of immigrants from two countries, in a house where three languages were spoken, she has a special interest in creating spaces where cultures can come together peacefully and amazing things can happen.
+Cora’s personal background is as international as her professional experience: a citizen of the US and the EU, raised in a family of immigrants from two countries, in a house where three languages were spoken, she has a special interest in creating spaces where cultures can come together peacefully and amazing things can happen.